 Yes/No fields consist of a toggle between the option “Yes,” “No,” and “Unknown.”
 Yes/No fields default to “Unknown” until either “Yes” or “No” is chosen.
 Filevine Support recommends that Yes/No fields be used in cases where a “Yes” or “No” answer is required.

 While Yes/No fields offer limited answers, they serve a wide range of purposes.
 They are well suited for answering questions like “Did you go to the hospital?” or “Were citations issued?” on intake forms, for example.
-If you have a black and white question with answers that are not “Yes” and “No,” you might be better served by using a dropdown field.
+If you have a question with answers that are not “Yes” and “No,” you might be better served by using a dropdown field.

 Yes/No fields can help keep forms short, normalize the data, and cut down on user error.